therealfakemoot/denv/Readme.md

 ## vim
 My ideal vim configuration using `plug` to automatically install packages with configuration built in.
 This should be suitable for novice vim users.

+## zsh
+Almost a copy/paste from my bashrc, though I'm using `oh-my-zsh`.